| |

 It’s also an opportunity for parents to rediscover themselves and embrace the next chapter of life.

-While it may take time to adapt, viewing this phase as a chance for personal growth and newfound freedom is essential.
+While it may take time to adapt, it is essential to view this phase as a chance for personal growth and newfound freedom.

 Life has a funny way of showing us that change can be challenging and beautiful.
 In these moments, when we feel a void, we can rediscover ourselves and embrace new adventures.